Sabine Marcelis: Exhibitions and collections

-Collections holding examples of Marcelis's work include the Stedelijk museum in Amsterdam, Design Museum Gent, Centraal Museum in Utrecht, the Museum Boijmans Van Beuningen, Rabobank Kunstcollectie, and the Collection Vedute at the Nieuwe Instituut in Rotterdam (in the Netherlands); Van Haerents Collection in Brussels, the Vitra Design Museum in Germany; the National Gallery of Victoria (NGV) and the Art Gallery of South Australia; the High Museum of Art in Atlanta, and the Museum of Modern Art in New York.
+Collections holding examples of Marcelis's work include the Stedelijk museum in Amsterdam, Design Museum Gent, Centraal Museum in Utrecht, the Museum Boijmans Van Beuningen, Rabobank Kunstcollectie, and the Collection Vedute at the Nieuwe Instituut in Rotterdam (in the Netherlands); Van Haerents Collection in Brussels, the Vitra Design Museum in Germany; the National Gallery of Victoria (NGV) and the Art Gallery of South Australia (AGSA); the High Museum of Art in Atlanta, and the Museum of Modern Art in New York.

 Her work has been exhibited at galleries such as Etage Projects in Copenhagen, Gallery Collectional in Dubai, Side Gallery in Barcelona, Carwan Gallery in Greece, Gallery Sally Dan-Cuthbert in Australia, and Design Miami.
 In 2023, she designed a unique "art version" of the Renault Twingo which was shown at the Pompidou Centre in Paris.

 Eight sculptures by Marcelis created for the 2023 Mille Miglia, for which she also designed the prize winners' trophies, were donated to the city of Brescia and exhibited the Cloister of the University of Brescia.